real-token/realtoken-yam-core/README.md

 - Add whitelisting token functionnalities ✅
 - Testing ✅
 - Slither analysis ✅
-- Support for Hardware Wallet ❌
+- Support for Hardware Wallet ✅
+- Adding more features in next versions ❌

 See the [open issues](https://github.com/real-token/realtoken-yam-core/issues) for a full list of proposed features (and known issues).